 Scientific studies are teaching us more and more about how connection to others, connection to our environment, and inwards connection to ourselves supports us to stay healthy and well.
 Let’s find out more:

 What can we try today that might help us feel more deeply connected?
 Different things will support each of us.
-Take a look at the lists below for some ideas:
+Take a look at the lists below for some ideas.

 Understanding the relationships between the different pillars of Lifestyle Medicine can allow us to use our strengths to support the areas we are trying to change.